 Whether you require the full or concise version, you will need to access the course via this link.

-Please complete the registration form, ensuring that you use your @warwick.ac.uk email address in the field marked: 'Enter your e-mail address.'
+Please complete the registration form, ensuring that you use your @warwick.ac.uk email address in the field marked: 'Enter your e-mail address' and department.
 Once registration is complete, you will be asked for an access token:

 - Access token for the full version: 77744d34